ispras/dedoc/README.md

 ![Dedoc](https://github.com/ispras/dedoc/raw/master/dedoc_logo.png)

 Dedoc is an open universal system for converting documents to a unified output format.
-It extracts a document’s logical structure and content, its tables, text formatting and metadata.
+It extracts a document’s logical structure and content: tables, text formatting and metadata.
 The document’s content is represented as a tree storing headings and lists of any level.
 Dedoc can be integrated in a document contents and structure analysis system as a separate module.